 16.4.
 The Beneficiary(ies) shall allow the above entities to: a) access the sites and locations at which the Action is implemented; b) examine its accounting and information systems, documents and databases concerning the technical and financial management of the Action; c) take copies of documents; d) carry out on the-spot-checks; e) conduct a full audit on the basis of all accounting documents and any other document relevant to the financing of the Action; 16.5.
 Additionally the European Anti-Fraud Office shall be allowed to carry out on-the-spot checks and inspections in accordance with the procedures laid down by the European Union legislation for the protection of the financial interests of the European Union against fraud and other irregularities.
 Where appropriate, the findings may lead to recovery by the European Commission.
 16.6.
-Access given to agents of the European Commission, European Anti-Fraud Office and the European Court of Auditors and to any external auditor authorised by the Contracting Authority carrying out verifications as provided for by this Article as well as by Article 15.7 shall be on the basis of confidentiality with The information provided to the Commission, OLAF, the Court of Auditors or authorized external auditor will be treated confidentially and not shared openly with other organisations, without prejudice to the obligations of public law to which the agents are subject to.
+Access given to agents of the European Commission, European Anti-Fraud Office and the European Court of Auditors and to any external auditor authorised by the Contracting The information provided to the Commission, OLAF, the Court of Auditors or authorized external auditor will be treated confidentially and not shared openly with other organisations, subject.